alexwmw/one-click-search/README.md

 ## Description

-One Click Search is a faster and more convenient way to search.
+One Click Search is a faster and more convenient way to search in Google Chrome.
 Highlight any text and click the popup to search on any one of your favourite websites instantly.

 Highly customisable with an intuitive interface - allowing you to show as many or as few search icons as you like, in whatever order you like.